olekmorawski/SprintMint/README.md

 ## Introduction

-SprintMint is a revolutionary NFT marketplace that aims to simplify and accelerate the process of creating, minting, buying, and selling NFTs.
+SprintMint is an NFT minter that aims to simplify and accelerate the process of creating and minting NFTs.
 With a focus on user experience and cost-efficiency, SprintMint is the go-to platform for both newcomers and seasoned NFT enthusiasts.

 ## Features